-If LDMXCSR or FXRSTOR clears a mask bit and sets the corresponding exception flag bit, an SIMD floating-point exception will not be generated as a result of this change.
+If LDMXCSR or FXRSTOR clears a mask bit and sets the corresponding exception flag bit, a SIMD floating-point exception will not be generated as a result of this change.
 The unmasked exception will be generated only upon the execution of the next SSE/SSE2/SSE3 instruction that detects the unmasked exception condition.

-For more information about the use of the SIMD floating-point exception mask and flag bits, see Section 11.5, "SSE, SSE2, and SSE3 Exceptions" and Section 12.4, "SSE3 Exceptions".
+For more information about the use of the SIMD floating-point exception mask and flag bits, see Section 11.5, "SSE, SSE2, and SSE3 Exceptions," and Section 12.8, "SSE3/SSSE3 Exceptions."